TL;DR:

 The Data Center Gold Rush

-The Power Hungry Reality
+The AI Power Drain is a Reality

 Data centers consume enormous amounts of electricity.
 To keep up with Texas’ soaring energy needs, the state’s grid will need to support 152 gigawatts of demand on peak days by 2030, almost double what it can currently handle.
 Data centers and crypto miners account for a significant chunk of that projected demand.